 Before you even apply for a loan, buying starts with an assessment of your current financial picture.
 With my help and professional resources, you will be able to know how much house you can afford and if it’s necessary to wait and save money or if you’re ready to take the big step to homeownership.

-To purchase a residential property, most Buyers will work with a Mortgage Loan Originator (MLO) to Finance a Home Purchase.
+Most buyers will work with a Mortgage Loan Originator (MLO) to finance their home purchase.
 Once the purchase is complete, the lender places a Lien on the property, commonly known as a Mortgage.
 This is how the loan is securitized.
-But two of the biggest challenges most Buyers face in qualifying for a loan prevent them from becoming homeowners: Debt-to-Income Ratio (DTI), which cannot be more than 43% of their total income, and the down-payment, usually 20% of the purchase price for a conventional loan.
+But two of the biggest challenges most buyers face in qualifying for a loan prevent them from becoming homeowners: Debt-to-Income Ratio (DTI) and the down-payment,

-Fortunately, there are many down-payment assistance programs available to Buyers who meet program criteria for household income requirements.
-If a Buyer is still not able to produce the minimum allowable down-payment of 3.5% for most of these programs, they still have options.
-One option is a Lease Option Purchase and another is to Invest in real estate, such as purchasing an Owner-Occupied rental property, like a duplex.
+Fortunately, there are down-payment assistance programs available to buyers who meet program criteria for household income.
+If a buyer is not able to produce the minimum allowable down-payment of 3.5% for an FHA loan, a down-payment assistance programs can help.
+If you can meet the minimum down payment on an FHA loan, but the mortgage might be out of your budget, you could buy an Owner-Occupied rental property, like a duplex.
 Depending on lending requirements, a lender may allow a borrower to use up to 75% of income from the rental property to qualify for a loan.

 When you work with me, you can be sure that you will have my knowledge, expertise and negotiating skills at work for you to submit the best offer and terms.
 We will stay in regular communication with what is happening in the marketplace with competition, price changes, and any off market properties that match your criteria.
 Working with me will ensure you are fully educated to be a strategic and confident homebuyer so you find the right home for the best possible price and terms to meet your needs.